Restaurant Full Service

 - Over a mug of beer…

-For more than 20 years, Micheal Möller has been in charge of the legendary Hofbräu in Munich.
+For more than 20 years, Michael Möller has been in charge of the legendary Hofbräu in Munich.
 Over a mug of beer, the passionate restaurateur talks about the ambitious franchise concept, the immense expectations and what the Free State of Bavaria...

 - Ghost kitchen models: no evolution without revolution